GSA-TTS/FAC-transition-site/src/data/reliability/index.md

 ## Continuous improvement

 We ticket known issues or bugs in our [product backlog](https://github.com/orgs/GSA-TTS/projects/11/views/6?filterQuery=is%3Aopen+status%3ABacklog) on GitHub as they are discovered.
 Because these are updated often, visiting GitHub is the best way to review our current issues.
-To learn what work we have planned next please see the FAC product roadmap at the top of our [updates page](https://www.fac.gov/updates/).
+To learn what work we have planned next please see the FAC product roadmap at the top of our [updates page]({{'/updates/' | htmlBaseUrl(baseUrl)}}).

 ## Working with data from The FAC